Road signs in Ireland: Current signing policy

 In July 2007, some of the gantry signs on the M50 between Junctions 13–17 erected in 2005 were replaced with signs in a revised style, reverting to a single panel over the mainline.
 By March 2008 all the 2005 style gantries had been removed from the M50 (and were later removed from the N2 and N7).
 The one aspect of the 2005 scheme that was retained is the half-gantry (or cantilever) sign just before the exit, which has now also been extended to other roads.
 A second change introduced in 2007 is that the flag sign at the gore, which previously listed the primary destinations to be reached, now features the junction number and the word "Exit" instead.
 This revised scheme has been used on most motorway and high-quality dual carriageway schemes since 2007.
 The "Next Exit" signs listing destinations, which were originally used only on the M50, are now extended to other motorways.

-Thus the sequence of signs at a motorway junction in Ireland on motorways opened since 2007 (and older motorways which have been re-signed) is as follows: